Louis de Caullery: Work

+Among the religious works are multiple versions of the Crucifixion, showing a keen demand for works on this subject.
+The versions vary slightly in dimension, the position of various minor subjects, and the quality of the work.
+The latter shows that these works were made in a workshop with various hands working on different parts of the works.
+The autograph version of the Crucifixion from which the other versions derive has not been identified.

 He borrowed his figures and compositions freely from other masters, which explains their static appearance.
 His men usually have thin legs and pointed shoes.
-The female figures typically have high hairdos, a long neck, a high front, a thin nose and small mouth.
+The female figures typically have high hairdos, a long neck, a high front, a thin nose, and a small mouth.
 The faces are not individualised.
-While these elegant figures, not always depicted in the correct scale, they were still popular with his patrons as well as other artists who copied them in their works.
-He repeated some of his motifs such as a stilt walker and a rearing horse.
+While these elegant figures were not always depicted in the correct scale, they were still popular with his patrons as well as other artists who copied them in their works.
+He repeated some of his motifs, such as a stilt walker and a rearing horse.
 His originality showed in the manner in which he combined the various elements in his compositions.

-Under the influence of Italian models, his palette proved to be an innovation in Flanders: he used half tones, ochre-yellow, Veronese green and Burgundy red.
+Under the influence of Italian models, he employed a palette that was innovative for Flanders at that time: half tones, ochre-yellow, Veronese green and Burgundy red.
 His depiction of buildings shows him to be concerned with fine detail and very skillful at presenting perspective.
-In his architectural scenes the pictorial space and the settings draw direct inspiration from Hans Vredeman de Vries's designs in the publications Scenographia (1560), Perspective (1604) and Architectura (1507).
-He painted city views of Rome and Venice and a few views of the Escorial.
-His cityscapes often depict Italian cities bustling with people engaged in festivities or carnivals.
+In his architectural scenes the pictorial space and the settings draw direct inspiration from Hans Vredeman de Vries's designs in the publications Scenographia (1560), Perspective (1604), and Architectura (1507).
+His cityscapes often depict Italian cities bustling with people engaged in festivities or carnivals; for instance, he painted city views of Rome and Venice and a few views of the Escorial.

 He painted a number of allegorical paintings of the seasons.
 An example is the Triumph of Spring (c.
 1615–1620, private collection) He also painted rural landscapes with peasants at work or relaxing after work on the field.
 These paintings stand in the tradition of Flemish landscape painters such as his master Joos de Momper, Pieter Brueghel the Elder, Marten van Valckenborch and Lucas van Valckenborch and Abel Grimmer and Jacob Grimmer.
 To create depth he often used a hill in the foreground.

 He collaborated with other specialist painters in Antwerp, such as Abraham Govaerts and Frans Francken the Younger on various compositions.
 An example is the Holy family with angels playing music in which Abraham Govaerts painted the landscape and de Caullery the figures.